Andrew Susman

 Andrew Susman is an American communications executive.
-He co-founded and served as the CEO of Studio One Networks.
+He co-founded and was the CEO of Studio One Networks.
 Studio One has been called "one of, if not the pioneer in the field of digital content marketing services," now a $200 billion industry.
 He lives mainly in Manhattan and the Midwest.

 Career

-Susman served as CEO of Studio One Networks, where he built a network of over 2500 websites with partners including AOL, Yahoo!, NBC, CBS, FOX, ABC, and marketers including Procter & Gamble, Home Depot, American Express, Kellogg's, Ford, and the White House.
+Susman was CEO of Studio One Networks, where he built a network of over 2500 websites with partners including AOL, Yahoo!, NBC, CBS, FOX, ABC, and marketers including Procter & Gamble, Home Depot, American Express, Kellogg's, Ford, and the White House.
 On October 7, 2014, Susman's company, Studio One Networks was acquired.
 Prior to its acquisition, Studio One was cited by Procter & Gamble at the Federal Trade Commission as the gold standard in consumer transparency.

-Susman currently serves as President of the Institute for Advertising Ethics and through New Value Associates, is involved with alternative projects and companies.
-Susman also serves on the Advertising Educational Foundation Board of Directors, a unit of the Association of National Advertisers.
-Susman founded and served as co-chair of the Advertising Transparency & Trust Forum, a multilateral industry working group formed in a meeting at the United Nations on March 30, 2017, to restore transparency and trust in the industry.
+Susman is President of the Institute for Advertising Ethics and through New Value Associates, is involved with alternative projects and companies.
+Susman is on the Advertising Educational Foundation Board of Directors, a unit of the Association of National Advertisers.
+Susman founded and was co-chair of the Advertising Transparency & Trust Forum, a multilateral industry working group formed in a meeting at the United Nations on March 30, 2017, to restore transparency and trust in the industry.

-Susman previously served as an executive at Time Inc. New Media and Young & Rubicam.
+Susman previously was an executive at Time Inc. New Media and Young & Rubicam.